-- Evaluating management's estimation of volume and grade of work in progress inventories, including obtaining an understanding of the qualification of management's specialists, and review of production and sales reports, and corroborating the quantity of total stockpiled ore. - Testing that the inventory has been valued at the lower of cost or net realizable value which included assessment of remaining costs to convert and year-end metal prices. - Reviewing, and sensitivity-testing, estimated recovery rates and comparing to historical results.
+- Evaluating management's estimation of volume and grade of work in progress inventories, including obtaining an understanding of the qualification of management's specialists, and review of production and sales reports, corroborating total stockpiled ore placed upon the heap leach pad. - Testing that the inventory has been valued at the lower of cost or net realizable value which included assessment of remaining costs to convert and year-end metal prices. - Reviewing, and sensitivity-testing, estimated recovery rates and comparing to historical results.